 2008 — "Roughly 85% of [U.S.] military satellite communications are processed by commercial entities, but those services are purchased in an ad hoc fashion."
 AWST Oct 13, 2008, pg 34.

 A 19 Nov 2007 AWST article (pp 52-53) described the USAF 16th Space Control Squadron (SPCS), dedicated to "defensive counterspace" and detecting and locating jamming to satellite links.
 It says that the 16th SPCS, based at Peterson AFB in Colorado, operates the new Rapid Attack Identification Reporting System (Raidrs), alerting its operators of interference to satellite communications links at UHF and the microwave C, Ku and X bands.
 It's designed and manufactured by Integral Systems of Lanham, Maryland.
 Each Raidrs site includes up to six 2.4-meter dish antennas to monitor signals, and a 3.7-meter antenna connected to a Blackbird system, said to operate like a spectrum analyzer.
 Two more 4.5-meter antennas are said to locate the distant ground-based jamming or interference source.
 The article made it sound as if the location is done by precise measurement of uplink signals reflected from the satellite bodies of the intended relay satellite and another satellite in a nearby orbit — an impressive achievement if correct.

 USB storage devices and issues for the military

-- USB storage devices have been stolen from U.S. military bases in Afghanistan by local cleaning staff and sold in the local bazaars.
+USB storage devices have been stolen from U.S. military bases in Afghanistan by local cleaning staff and sold in the local bazaars through the 2000s.
 Stories were carried by the BBC and the Los Angeles Times.

-and released at least a million liters
+and released at least a million liters of raw sewage